-An IUD is left in place for 3, 5, 7, or 10 years, depending on the type, or until the woman wants the device removed.
-IUDs must be inserted and removed by a doctor or other health care practitioner.
+IUDs must be inserted and removed by a doctor or other health care professional.
 Insertion takes only a few minutes.
 Insertion may be painful, so an anesthetic may be injected into the cervix before the IUD is inserted.
 Removal usually causes minimal discomfort.

 IUDs prevent pregnancy by